ARCHIVED - LOOKING FORWARD

 Information identified as archived on the Web is for reference, research or recordkeeping purposes.
 It has not been altered or updated after the date of archiving.
 Web pages that are archived on the Web are not subject to the Government of Canada Web Standards.
 As per the Communications Policy of the Government of Canada, you can request alternate formats by contacting us.

-Should you have comments or observations regarding this publication, you are encouraged to contact any of the persons listed in Section 7.
+Should you have comments regarding this publication, please contact any of the persons named in Section 7.

 We welcome your suggestions.